ukoda/lcd4linux-ax206/README.md

 - automake --add-missing --copy --foreign
 - autoconf
 - ./configure --with-drivers=DPF
+NB: I found there is script called `bootstrap` that is probably intended to do the build enviroment stuff and that you may find works the same as the above steps, except the last step.

 You can also support the X11 driver using:
 - ./configure --with-drivers=DPF,X11